 At the John F. Kennedy Space Center in Florida, National Aeronautics and Space Agency officials?

-At the John F. Kennedy Space Center in Florida, National Aeronautics and Space Agency officials continue to examine the burned out Apollo space capsule in which three astronauts died Friday, 27 January.
+Background: At the John F. Kennedy Space Center in Florida, National Aeronautics and Space Agency officials continue to examine the burned out Apollo space capsule in which three astronauts died Friday, 27 January.

 All evidence about the cause of the fire is being sifted and will be evaluated while the United States Apollo space program more or less marks time.
 It is possible the exact cause of the fire in the Capoolo capsule will never be known.